Yandex Cloud

 Dedicated hosts are selected from dedicated host groups specified when creating a cluster.

-For more information, see Dedicated hosts.
+For more information, see Dedicated host.

 When creating a cluster, specify: